-Rhoda Bernard, managing director of the Berklee Institute for Arts Education and Special Needs, regularly gives keynote addresses and presentations at local, national, and international conferences.
+Rhoda Bernard, managing director of the Berklee Institute for Accessible Arts Education and assistant chair of Music Education, regularly gives keynote addresses and presentations at local, national, and international conferences.
 Keynote address topics have included the following:

 - access to arts education as a civil right;

 - policy and practice in arts education for people with disabilities;